Swarup-Ingale/walkthroughs/pwnable_kr/leg.md

   (gdb)
 ```

+# Concept
+The Challenge Helps us understand the arm debugging and understanding the code to bruteforce the output

 # Method of Solve
 - First Login using the ssh credentials and read the source code ... it is a simple arm challenge
 - Then to find the values of the key1()+key2()+key3() we have to first understand whats happening in the execution